sodascience/metasyn/docs/source/usage/generating_metaframes.rst

 spec
 ^^^^
-**spec** is an optional dictionary that outlines specific directives for each DataFrame column.
+**spec** is an optional dictionary that outlines specific directives for each DataFrame column (variable).
 The potential directives include:

     - ``distribution``: Allows you to specify the statistical distribution of each column.
 To see what distributions are available refer to the :doc:`distribution package API reference</api/metasynth.distribution>`.

     - ``unique``: Declare whether the column in the synthetic dataset should contain unique values.

+    .. admonition:: Detection of unique variables

+        MetaSynth automatically analyzes the DataFrame for columns that contain unique values, and notify the user with a warning when it detects one.
+This warning can safely be ignored.
+Alternatively, you can set the column to unique in the ``spec`` parameter to ensure that MetaSynth only produces unique values for this variable and remove the warning.

     - ``description``: Includes a description for each column in the DataFrame.